eurobench/eurobench_protocol/howto.md

 #### How to update a protocol?

+To update a protocol, the current approach consists in updating the yaml file with the updated information, and to use the `Tecnalia GUI` to update the database accordingly.

+For updating the manual or the image, follow same methodology as indicated in the previous section.

 #### How to remove a protocol?

+**TO BE DOCUMENTED** if feasible.

 #### How to update a metric?

+This process is documented in the Eurobench Software documentation, See the [Code Deployment methodology](https://eurobench.github.io/sofware_documentation/latest/pi_spec.html#_code_deployment_methodology).
+Once properly tested and validated, an updated version of the Docker image is uploaded, and the protocol YAML file is upgraded to point at the good Docker image tag.
+Updating the protocol is then sufficient: on needs, the `PI Manager` will detect the docker image update and download automatically the appropriate version.

 ### Experiment information

 #### How to access to experiment data?

+The preferred approach is to search for the Experiment through the Eurobench platform.
+From there, the experiment data can be downloaded.

+__Mention from terminal, connecting to the platform machine?__

 #### How to remove an experiment?

+__to be described__

 ### User account